LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The pipeline definition consists of sections which execute the appropriate Python commands in the background.

 The signatures in the *yaml* file are called using reflection and a real-time search of the loaded *global()* functions \href{https://docs.python.org/3/library/functions.html#globals}{symbol table}.
-This system makes almost all Python functions available to the user.
+This system is capable to make all Python functions available to the user.
 To simplify usage, a pre-defined list of verified functions for use in pipelines is listed in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.
 The following pipeline definition in listing \ref{lst:mrpuddp_example_yaml} shows the previously defined steps shown in figure \ref{Example_measurement_analysis_pipeline.png} as *yaml* syntax.